sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Explain Shell](https://explainshell.com/): Match command-line arguments to their help text
 - [Speaking io](https://speaking.io/) : Tips for public speaking
 - [Javascript.info](https://javascript.info/) : The Modern JavaScript Tutorial
+- [W3Schools](https://www.w3schools.com/) : W3Schools is optimized for learning, testing, and training.
+Examples might be simplified to improve reading and basic understanding.
+Tutorials, references, and examples are constantly reviewed to avoid errors, but we cannot warrant full correctness of all content.

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>